-Regular therapy services: For a session of 50 minutes, the fee is $200.
+Regular therapy services: For an individual session of 50 minutes, the fee is $200.
 For a session of 90 minutes, my fee is $300.
 As our time in therapy progresses, 30 minute check-in sessions are available for $100.
+Couple therapy sessions are $250 for 50 minutes and $350 for 90 minutes.
 Payment is due at or before the time of service.
 I accept cash, checks, PayPal, credit and debit cards in the office.
 For video-chat sessions, I accept credit card and PayPal payments only.

 Telephone consultations: I believe that telephone consultations may be suitable or even needed at times in our therapy.
 If so, I will charge you our regular fee, pro-rated over the time needed.
 If I need to have telephone conferences with other professionals as part of your treatment, you will be billed for these at the same rate as for regular therapy services.
 We will discuss this in advance, so we can set rules that are comfortable for both of us.
 Of course, there is no charge for brief calls about appointments or similar business.